What Is a Criminal Appeal?

 A cert petition is an application to the highest court in the state requesting that the justices accept the case for review.
 The Georgia Supreme Court only accepts cert petitions in cases of great gravity or importance to the public.

 If an appeal is unsuccessful, a defendant may file a habeas corpus petition within four years.
 In a habeas proceeding, the petitioner may only raise constitutional errors that occurred in their case.
-Habeas is a civil proceeding and is not a part of a criminal appeal.
+Habeas is a civil proceeding and is not part of a criminal appeal.
 It is heard in the county where the inmate is incarcerated.

 What Happens if an Appeal is Granted?